kt815/slim-scaling-couscous/README.md

 Slim skeleton inspiration

-## Requirements
+## Requirements for deploying

-The tutorial assumes that you have:
+The deploying assumes that you have:

 [a free Heroku account](https://signup.heroku.com/signup/dc).
 [PHP installed locally](http://php.net/).